The Talcott Family

 The next morning [25 May 1677] early I left

-Wats and John Furly the elder, William Tailcoat, and J. Witherly of
+and John Furly the elder, William Tailcoat, and J. Witherly of Colchester;

-Colchester; where we found dear G.F. at J. Vandewall's house, with many
+where we found dear G.F. at J. Vandewall's house, with many more friends.

-a blessed earnest of his love and presence, that should be with us in
+blessed earnest of his love and presence, that should be with us in this

-this voyage: for his holy, overcoming, refreshing power, did open all
+voyage: for his holy, overcoming, refreshing power, did open all our

-our hearts, and many of our mouths in ministry, prayer, and praises, to
+hearts, and many of our mouths in ministry, prayer, and praises, to the

-we took our leave of friends; that is to say, of the friends of that
+took our leave of friends; that is to say, of the friends of that place,

-place, with others that came with us, or met us there: and so we went
+with others that came with us, or met us there: and so we went on board

-on board the packet-boat; where, by the special favour of the master of
+the packet-boat; where, by the special favour of the master of the packets

-the packets to me, having formerly served under my father, we had the
+to me, having formerly served under my father, we had the best

-best accommodation given to us.
-Many of the friends accompanied us to
+accommodation given to us.
+Many of the friends accompanied us to the ship;

-the ship; not leaving us till all was fixed, and then we parted in the
+not leaving us till all was fixed, and then we parted in the fellowship of

 Those that came over were G. Fox, R. Barclay, G.K.G.
 Wats, J.